touzet/pampa/README.md

 __This option is mandatory.__

 This is the name of the new peptide table created by the program.

+### De novo

+'''
+usage:
+pampa_craft --denovo
+   -f FASTA      Fasta file for new species
+   -d DIRECTORY  Directory containing Fasta files for new species -l LIMIT      Limit file that
+   -o OUTPUT     Path to the output file (new peptide table)
+'''

+#### Target sequences (-f, -d and -l)

+__The use of either -f or -d is mandatory.__

+The target sequences are the amino-acids sequences in which the new markers are searched.
+Those sequences can be available either in a (multi-)FASTA file (-f option), or in a directory containing FASTA files (-d option).
+In both cases, the set of sequences can optionnally be _limited_ to a subset of organisms, molecules or sequence identifiers with -l option.

+_Option -f :_ The specified file can contain an arbitrary number of FASTA sequences, coming from various organisms.
+Two types of FASTA heading are recognized.
+ - UniprotKB-like, with some sequence identifier at the beginning of the heading, and mandatory fields OS (scientific name of the organism) , OX (taxonomomic identifier of the sorganism, such as assigned by the NCBI) and GN (Gene Name):

+   `>P02453 CO1A1_BOVIN Collagen alpha-1(I) chain OS=Bos taurus OX=9913 GN=COL1A1 `

+ - NCBI-like

+_Option -d:_ The directory can contain an arbitrary number of FASTA files, following the same requirements as with '-f' option.
+Only files with extension _.fa_ or _.fasta_ will be examined.

+_Option -l:_ This option allows to filter the set of FASTA sequences to limit the selection according to the organism (OS=), the taxid (OX=), the gene name (GN=), the sequence identifier (SeqID=).
+The full description of the syntax is given in section [Limiting search](#limit).

+#### Output file (-o)

+__This option is mandatory.__

+This is the name of the new peptide table created by the program.

+### Fill in

 ## Bug Report